-“No not really.
-We were both really inspired by Café Nizza & Restaurant Babette here in Stockholm.
+“No, not really.
+We were both inspired by Café Nizza & Restaurant Babette here in Stockholm.
 This way of running a restaurant inspired us to open Bar Agrikultur.”

 You and Filip met at Le Rouge in 2008.
 What brought you together?

-“We working together in the Kitchen at Le Rouge.
+“We work together in the Kitchen at Le Rouge.
 We were working at the same station and started to hang out together in our spare time.
 I liked Filip because he was the guy from out of town.
-After Filip came back from New York and worked at Restaurant Frantzén he decided to compete for Chef of the year in 2014 and I was his coach.
-After he won we did a lot of events and sponsor dinners around Sweden, while we thought about finding a place to become the cornerstone of our creative ideas, not necessarily a restaurant, but a place to for us to experiment and gather our creative ideas, but when the opportunity came to take over our current premises – especially with the wood fired oven we just couldn’t say no.”
+After Filip came back from New York and worked at Restaurant Frantzén, he decided to compete for Chef of the year in 2014, and I was his coach.
+After he won we did a lot of events and sponsor dinners around Sweden, while we thought about finding a place to become the cornerstone of our creative ideas, not necessarily a restaurant, but a place to for us to experiment and gather our creative ideas, but when the opportunity came to take over our current premises – especially with the wood-fired oven we just couldn’t say no.”

 Describe you and Filip’s partnership.
 Two different personalities?

-“Filip is the young good looking chef with the creative ideas.
-The one all the girls are chasing.
+“Filip is the young good looking Chef with the creative ideas.
+The one, all the girls, is chasing.
 (Laughing).
 Just joking.
 Filip is more present and proactive.
-I am the older, more future orienteering one who thinks more about were we are in 5 years.
-I also tend to have a more classic approach in the kitchen compared to Filip which is more creative.
+I am the older, more future orienteering one who thinks more about where we are in 5 years.
+I also tend to have a more classic approach in the kitchen compared to Filip, who is more creative.
 We know each other very well.
 We even know each other taste in women.
 That’s how well we know each other.
-Even though we both love what we are doing we are both aware of each others well being.
+Even though we both love what we are doing, we are both aware of each other well being.
 Filip always say: You are my break!
 (Laughing).
-It basically means that I always know when to tell him to take a break.
-It’s important for me to pay attention to all the other important things in life to.
+It means that I always know when to tell him to take a break.
+It’s important for me to pay attention to all the other important things in life.
 We compensate each other both in the kitchen and outside the kitchen.
 We are a great match!”

 How do you manage to run Agrikultur together?

-“We have learned not to be too reliable of each other.
+“We have learned not to be too reliable with each other.
 We don’t need to be in the restaurant at the same time.
 I can create a menu with his ideas without him being present.
-This allow us both the sometimes take a break, enjoy life or travel.
+This allows us both sometimes take a break, enjoy life or travel.
 Both of us loves to travel and explore every time we have the chance.
-We are spending almost all over savings on traveling around the world.”
+We are spending almost all over savings on travelling around the world.”

 What does it take to be a good chef today?

-“It requires you to constantly be creative and innovative and aware of what other chefs are doing, but in the same way finding your own way of doing things.
-Finding your own path.
+“It requires you to constantly be creative and innovative and aware of what other chefs are doing, but in the same way finding your own way of doing things — finding your path.
 Everybody can cook.
-Some just understand it better than others.
+Some understand it better than others.
 It wouldn’t be possible without the great natural ingredients.
-To be able to cook great food we are very dependent on good farmers and good breeders.
+To be able to cook great food, we are very dependent on good farmers and good breeders.
 People with both skill and passion for their craft.
-For me it’s important to stay humble and appreciate the incredible work of all the hardworking and passionate farmers and breeders.
-Many chefs today are to obsessed becoming a star chef instead of mentioning the farmers.
-I don’t get it, instead they should focus more on becoming sustainable by using locally sourced produce.
+For me, it’s important to stay humble and appreciate the incredible work of all the hardworking and passionate farmers and breeders.
+Many chefs today are too obsessed becoming a star chef instead of mentioning the farmers.
+I don’t get it.
+Instead, they should focus more on becoming sustainable by using locally sourced produce.
 There are lots of farmers and producers in Sweden, and we have to learn to appreciate them.”

 What fascinates you about the restaurant industry?